HarshSharma325/zohotest/README.md

 Some of the features are:
 ========================
-*It's a secured app as the password is hashed and stored in the database.
+*It's a secured app as the password is hashed and stored in the database.<br />
-*Easy to use.
+*Easy to use.<br />
-*Uses secret key for more enhanced security.
+*Uses secret key for more enhanced security.<br />

 INSTRUCTIONS